paperless-ngx/paperless-ngx/docs/index.rst

 Paperless-ng
 ============

-I wanted to make big changes to the project that will impact the way it is used by its users greatly.
-Among the users who currently use paperless in production there are probably many that don't want these changes right away.
-I also wanted to have more control over what goes into the code and what does not.
-Therefore, paperless-ng was created.
+Paperless-ng is a fork of the original paperless project.
+It changes many things both on the surface and under the hood.
+Paperless-ng was created because I feel that these changes are too big to be pushed into the main repository right away.

 NG stands for both Angular (the framework used for the Frontend) and next-gen. Publishing this project under a different name also avoids confusion between paperless and paperless-ng.

+If you want to learn about what's different in paperless-ng, check out these resources in the documentation:

+*   :ref:`Some screenshots <screenshots>` of the new UI are available.
+*   Read :ref:`this section <advanced-automatic_matching>` if you want to
+    learn about how paperless automates all tagging using machine learning.
+*   Paperless now comes with a :ref:`proper email consumer <usage-email>` that's fully tested and production ready.
+*   See :ref:`this note <utilities-encyption>` about GnuPG encryption in paperless-ng.
+*   The :ref:`changelog <paperless_changelog>` contains a detailed list of all changes in paperless-ng.

 It would be great if this project could eventually merge back into the main repository, but it needs a lot more work before that can happen.